 Press Ctrl+Alt+Del to restart

-I searched the Internet for solutions, according to those people on some forums, I should try booting from a USB, well I don't have a USB and how can i put a bootable operating system to a USB when I can't even reach the Windows logo of my computer?
+I searched the Internet for solutions, according to those people on some forums, I should try to boot from a USB, well I don't have a USB and how can I put a bootable operating system to a USB when I can't even reach the Windows logo of my computer?

 Hi Kacie,